rtreacy87/nvim/wikis/rags-implementation-wiki/03-setting-up-vectorcode.md

 - **`vectorcode clean`** - Clean up unused data
 - **`vectorcode version`** - Show version information
 - **`vectorcode check`** - Check system health

+Whether to include the `.vectorcode` file in `.gitignore` depends on your team's workflow and preferences:

+## Reasons to commit `.vectorcode` (exclude from `.gitignore`):

+1. **Consistent team experience**: Everyone uses the same optimized configuration
+2. **Configuration as code**: Treat indexing strategy as part of your project
+3. **Version control benefits**: Track changes to indexing strategy over time
+4. **Onboarding**: New team members get the optimal configuration automatically
+5. **Project-specific optimizations**: Ensure everyone benefits from tailored settings

+## Reasons to add to `.gitignore`:

+1. **Personal preferences**: Allow developers to customize their own indexing settings
+2. **Hardware differences**: Team members with different hardware might need different settings
+3. **Avoid conflicts**: Prevent merge conflicts on configuration changes
+4. **Local paths**: If configuration contains absolute paths specific to each developer
+5. **Different embedding models**: If team members use different local models

+## Recommendation:

+For most teams, it's better to **commit the `.vectorcode` file** (exclude from `.gitignore`) because:

+1. The benefits of consistent configuration usually outweigh individual preferences
+2. Most configuration options are project-specific, not developer-specific
+3. You can always override global settings in your personal VectorCode config

+If you do commit it, consider documenting the reasoning in your project README so team members understand why it's version controlled.

 ```bash
 # Test VectorCode CLI